zhangjihan1/USQuantAgent/memory-bank/decisionLog.md

 *   **Frontend (`frontend/src/components/StockChartDialog.js`):**
     *   The two `useEffect` hooks were merged into one.
 The new hook now handles both fetching data when the dialog opens and clearing the data when it closes.
 * * *
+[2025-08-07 12:29:46] - Refactored Chart State Management with Jotai

+## Decision

+*   Integrated the Jotai state management library to handle the state of the stock chart dialog.

+## Rationale

+*   Despite multiple attempts to fix the issue with local state management, the application continued to crash with a `TypeError: Cannot read properties of null (reading 'date')` when reopening the chart.
+This indicated a fundamental issue with how the component's state was being managed between renders.
+*   Using Jotai decouples the chart's state from the component's lifecycle, providing a more robust and predictable way to manage the data, loading, and ticker information.
+This prevents the race conditions that were causing the crash.

+## Implementation Details

+*   **`frontend/src/state/atoms.js`:**
+    *   Created a new file to define the Jotai atoms for `chartData`, `chartLoading`, `chartTicker`, and `chartStartDate`.
+*   **`frontend/src/components/StockChartDialog.js`:**
+    *   Refactored the component to use the `useAtom` hook to consume and manage the global chart state.
+    *   Removed all local state management (`useState`).
+*   **`frontend/src/pages/RsiAnalysis.js`:**
+    *   Refactored the component to use the `useSetAtom` hook to update the global chart state when a table row is clicked.
+* * *
+[2025-08-07 12:36:08] - Implemented Robust Guard for Chart Rendering

+## Decision

+*   Added a more explicit conditional check in `frontend/src/components/StockChartDialog.js` to ensure the `ChartCanvas` is only rendered when the `data` is a valid, non-empty array.

+## Rationale

+*   The application was still crashing with a `TypeError: Cannot read properties of null (reading 'date')` due to a persistent race condition where the chart component would attempt to render before its `data` prop was populated.
+*   The previous fixes were not sufficient to prevent this timing issue.
+By implementing a more robust defensive guard, it is now impossible for the chart to render with invalid data, which will prevent the crash.

+## Implementation Details

+*   **Frontend (`frontend/src/components/StockChartDialog.js`):**
+    *   The rendering logic was updated to use a more explicit conditional check (`!loading && data && data.length > 0`) to ensure the `ChartCanvas` is only rendered when the data is valid.
+* * *
+[2025-08-07 12:54:33] - Added Extensive Logging for Debugging

+## Decision

+*   Added extensive `console.log` statements to the `frontend/src/components/StockChartDialog.js` component to trace the data lifecycle.

+## Rationale

+*   Despite multiple attempts to fix the persistent `TypeError: Cannot read properties of null (reading 'date')` error, the root cause remains elusive.
+The issue is clearly related to data integrity, but the exact point of failure is not yet known.
+*   By adding extensive logging, we can now inspect the data at every stage of its lifecycle—from the moment it's received from the backend to the moment it's passed to the charting library.
+This will provide the necessary visibility to identify the exact point of failure and apply a definitive fix.

+## Implementation Details

+*   **Frontend (`frontend/src/components/StockChartDialog.js`):**
+    *   Added `console.log` statements to log the raw data from the backend, the parsed data, and the data just before it's passed to the chart.
+    *   Added a loop to iterate over the data and log any invalid entries.
+* * *